SMALL BUSINESS SUPPORT

 Lessons Learned: Small Business Cash Grant Program

-On September 5th, almost a year after Hurricane María, we presented the lessons learned from our Small Business Support Program and policy recommendations to support businesses after major disasters.
-Likewise, we announced a crowd funding campaign through which we aspire to raise $240,000 to continue supporting the backbone of Puerto Rico’s economy, small businesses.
+A year after Hurricane María, we presented the lessons learned from our Small Business Support Program and policy recommendations to support businesses after major disasters.

 Though FEMA estimates 40-60% of businesses close within a year of a disaster, our data shows that 89% of businesses that participated in our program are still open today, two years after the storm.